As commodity prices rise across the board, silver will likely benefit from greater interest.

-There are numerous ways to buy silver.
-Investors can buy silver coins and bars, invest in an ETF backed by physical metal and buy ETFs or mutual funds that include mining stocks.
+There are many ways to buy silver.
+Coins and bars are the most traditional way, but there are also ETFs backed by physical silver, or investors can buy ETFs or mutual funds that hold mining stocks.

 Silver is sometimes called the “poor man’s gold,” but investing in silver isn’t just a cheap gold proxy.
-Silver is about 1.5 times more volatile than gold, says Frank Holmes, CEO and chief investment officer of U.S. Global Investors, because of its lower price and the fact that it can act as both an investment and an industrial metal.
+Silver is about 1.5 times more volatile than gold, says Frank Holmes, CEO and chief investment officer of U.S. Global Investors (ticker: GROW), because of its lower price and the fact that it can act as both an investment and an industrial metal.

-If you’re thinking of investing in silver, here are some things to keep in mind:
+If you’re thinking of investing in silver, here are a few points to keep in mind:

 — Silver has multiple uses.

-To find baseline silver prices, Peter Thomas, senior vice president of Zaner Precious Metals, says investors should look at the London Silver Fix.
+To find baseline silver prices, Thomas says investors should look at the London Silver Fix.
 This price is updated twice daily and is carried on most precious metals dealers’ websites.
 Dealers use that price to set their bid and offer prices on physical metals.

 The easiest way to buy silver coins or bars is online through reputable dealers, says Terry Hanlon, president of Dillon Gage Metals, a metals trading firm in Dallas.

-A good sign is if the dealer is a member of metals industry groups like the Industry Council for Tangible Assets or Professional Numismatists Guild.
-When researching prices, Hanlon says check a few dealers to get a sense of prevailing prices, as most dealers should be competitive where they offer to buy or sell silver.
+A good sign is if the dealer is a member of metals industry groups such as the Industry Council for Tangible Assets or Professional Numismatists Guild.
+When researching prices, Hanlon says you should check a few dealers to get a sense of prevailing prices, as most dealers should be competitive with their buy or sell offers.

-Day notes that while buyers of junk silver do not get much value for the total weight of the bag, it is easily divisible since owners can sell off individual pieces.
+While buyers of junk silver don’t get much value for the total weight of the bag, it’s easily divisible since owners can sell off individual pieces.